phillykid/CS_420_Konane/README.md

 # CS_420_Konane
-Konane Simulator (Hawiian Checkers)
+Konane Simulator (Hawaiian Checkers)
-Implemetns minimax algorithm and alpha-beta pruning for AI player.
+Implements the minimax algorithm and alpha-beta pruning for the AI player.